 Appendix 3, as supplied by the authors.
-Appendix to: Racey M, Ali MU, Sherifali D, et al. Effectiveness of physical activity interventions in older adults with frailty or prefrailty: a systematic review and meta-analysis.
+Appendix to: Racey M, Ali MU, Sherifali D, et al. Effectiveness of nutrition and combined nutrition and physical activity interventions in older adults with frailty or prefrailty: a systematic review and meta-analysis.
 CMAJ Open 2021.
-DOI:10.9778/cmajo.20200222.
+DOI:10.9778/cmajo.20200248.
 Copyright © 2021 The Author(s) or their employer(s).
 To receive this resource in an accessible format, please contact us at cmajgroup.cmajca.